Youth Criminal Law Panel

 Better representation for Alberta’s youth

-Legal Aid Alberta has created a specialized panel of roster lawyers with interest, aptitude, and experience representing young people facing criminal charges.
+Legal Aid Alberta has created a panel of roster lawyers with interest, aptitude, and experience representing young people facing criminal charges.

 Benefits